aaditya0106/mri-to-pet-image-synthesis/README.md

     ```

 ## Usage
-1. Prepare your preprocessed MRI data and place it in the `data/mri` directory.
+1. Prepare your MRI data and place it in the `data/mri` directory.

 2. Train the model:
     ```sh